Introduction

 Are there preventative measures to avoid future clogs in my shower drain?

-Yes, if you regularly use a drain cover to catch hair and debris, you can significantly reduce the chances of future clogs.
+Using a drain cover to catch hair and debris can greatly decrease the likelihood of future clogs.